sciencehistory/chf-sufia/docs/image_crops.md

 Copy the resulting image into the code repository at the desired location under `app/assets/images/`.
 Create a new branch, commit this change, push the branch, and create a pull request.

 If you've added a collection image, once the new image has been deployed a rake task needs to be run to link the image to the collection itself.
-For documentation of that task, including an example, run `rake -D collection`
+For documentation of that task, including an example, run `RAILS_ENV=production bundle exec rake -D collection`

 For more background see https://github.com/chemheritage/chf-sufia/issues/529